fankam12/Azure-Portfolio-Project/Docs/compute/private-linux-vms.md

 ssh-add -l
 ```

-The required identity was not loaded.
+The required identity needed to be loaded and forwarded.

 ### Root Cause

-The Ed25519 private key existed on the administrator workstation but had not been loaded into the local SSH agent.
+The private key existed locally, but the management session did not initially have access to the local SSH identity through agent forwarding.

-SSH agent forwarding therefore had no identity available to forward.

 ### Resolution